sjentsch/lsjDocs/Ch11/Ch11_tTest_04.rst

 ---------------------------------------------

 The biggest problem with using the Student test in practice is the third assumption listed in the previous section.
 It assumes that both groups have the same standard deviation.
 This is rarely true in real life.
 If two samples don’t have the same means, why should we expect them to have the same standard deviation?
 There’s really no reason to expect this assumption to be true.
 We’ll talk a little bit about how you can check this assumption later on because it does crop up in a few different places, not just the *t*-test.
-But right now I’ll talk about a different form of the *t*-test (`Welch, 1947
+But right now I’ll talk about a different form of the *t*-test (:ref:`Welch, 1947
-<../Other/References.html#welch-1947>`__\ ) that does not rely on this
+<Welch_1947>`) that does not rely on this assumption.
+A graphical illustration
-assumption.
-A graphical illustration of what the **Welch t test** assumes about the data is shown in :numref:`fig-ttesthyp2`, to provide a contrast with the Student test version in :numref:`fig-ttesthyp`.
+of what the **Welch t test** assumes about the data is shown in :numref:`fig-ttesthyp2`, to provide a contrast with the Student test version in :numref:`fig-ttesthyp`.
 I’ll admit it’s a bit odd to talk about the cure before talking about the diagnosis, but as it happens the ``Welch's`` test can be specified as one of the ``Independent Samples T-Test`` options in jamovi, so this is probably the best place to discuss it.

 .. ----------------------------------------------------------------------------